Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

 #### Prerequisites

-- At least one connection has been created, see [Create a connection](#create-a-connection).
+- At least one connection has been established, see [Create a connection](#create-a-connection).
 - The connection is active, see [Enable a connection](#enable-a-connection).

 #### Procedure